katiestar99/ansible/docs/docsite/rst/dev_guide/testing_integration.rst

 --------------------------

-Apart from installing the policy and giving it to the user identity running the tests, a lambda role `ansible_integration_tests` has to be created which has lambda basic execution privileges.
+Apart from installing the policy and giving it to the user identity running the tests, a lambda role `assible_integration_tests` has to be created which has lambda basic execution privileges.